evronylab/NanoSeqTools/README.md

 ```
 where directory_path is a parent directory containing all the directories.

-### sample_names
-A character vector of the sample names to assign to the results, in the same order as the directories in 'dirs'.
+* sample_names: A character vector of the sample names to assign to the results, in the same order as the directories in 'dirs'.

-### BSgenomepackagename
-A string of a BSgenome package corresponding to the reference genome used in the Nanoseq analysis (e.g., "BSgenome.Hsapiens.UCSC.hg38" or "BSgenome.Mmusculus.UCSC.mm10").
+* BSgenomepackagename: A string of a BSgenome package corresponding to the reference genome used in the Nanoseq analysis (e.g., "BSgenome.Hsapiens.UCSC.hg38" or "BSgenome.Mmusculus.UCSC.mm10").
 This is used to calculate the genome trinucleotide background and corrected substitution counts and burdens.

-### BSgenomecontigs
-A vector of numeric indices of the contigs of the BSgenome package from which to calculate the genome trinucleotide background (e.g., 1:24 for BSgenome.Hsapiens.UCSC.hg38, or 1:21 for BSgenome.Mmusculus.UCSC.mm10).
+* BSgenomecontigs: A vector of numeric indices of the contigs of the BSgenome package from which to calculate the genome trinucleotide background (e.g., 1:24 for BSgenome.Hsapiens.UCSC.hg38, or 1:21 for BSgenome.Mmusculus.UCSC.mm10).

-## Outputs
+#### Outputs
 A list containing the following data objects:

-* sample_id: A vector of all sample IDs that were loaded
+* sample_names: A vector of all sample IDs that were loaded

+* dirs: A vector of the directories containing the NanoSeq results that were loaded

 * vcf_snp.fix: List (one object per sample) containing the fixed information (fix) from the SNP vcf (only FILTER = PASS mutations)